kaust-vislab/tensorflow-cpu-data-science-project/README.md

 ### Listing the full contents of the Conda environment

-$nvironment run the following command.
+The list of explicit dependencies for the project are listed in the `environment.yml` file.
+Too see the full lost of packages installed into the environment run the following command.

 ```bash
 conda list --prefix ./env